MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 For instructions on how to set up a host app service on iOS, see the [Hosting guide](../../../hosting/ios/how-to-guides/hosting-ios.md).

 #### Open an app service connection on the client device
 Your iOS app must acquire a reference to a remote device or application.
-Like the launch section, this scenario requires the use of a **MCDRemoteSystemConnectionRequest**, which can be constructed from either a **MCDRemoteSystem** or a **MCDRemoteSystemApplication** representing an available app on the system.
+Like the launch section, this scenario requires the use of a **MCDRemoteSystemConnectionRequest**, which can be constructed from either a **MCDRemoteSystem** or a **MCDRemoteSystemApp** representing an available app on the system.

 Additionally, your app will need to identify its targeted app service by two strings: the *app service name* and *package identifier*.
 These are found in the source code of the app service provider (see [Create and consume an app service (UWP)](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details).
 Together these strings construct the **MCDAppServiceDescription**, which is fed into an **MCDAppServiceConnection** instance.